 Based on data like (4)-(5), one may suspect that in each EPC, the PR and the PM form a single nominal constituent (and there is some sort of case spreading happening between them them).
-But the data in (6) show that they do not, because adverbs and other types of adverbials can occur intervening them.
+But the data in (6) show that they do not; if they did, adverbs and other types of adverbials should not occur intervening them.